761st Tank Battalion (United States): Combat record

 The battalion first saw combat on 7 November 1944, fighting through towns such as Moyenvic, Vic-sur-Seille, often at the leading edge of the advance.
 The fighting that 761st engaged in at Morville-lès-Vic was particularly brutal.
 The unit endured 183 days of continuous operational employment.

 The 761st Tank Battalion suffered 156 casualties in November 1944; 24 men killed, 81 wounded, and 44 non-battle losses.
 The unit also lost 14 tanks evacuated and another 20 damaged in combat.
 In December, the battalion was rushed to the aid of the 101st Airborne Division at Bastogne.
 As part of the effort to drive the Germans from the vicinity of Bastogne, the battalion fought to capture the municipality of Tillet, less than 15 km west of the town, in early January 1945.
 Supporting the elements of the 87th Infantry Division with just eleven tanks, the battalion took control of the city from the 113th Panzer Brigade through 2 days of combat, losing 9 tanks in the process.

 After the Battle of the Bulge, the unit opened the way for the U.S. 4th Armored Division into Germany during an action that breached the Siegfried Line.
 The 761st smashed through dozens of German cities and towns in their rapid advance through the Reich.
 In the final days of the war in Europe, the 761st was one of the first American units to reach Steyr, Austria, at the Enns River, where they met with the 1st Ukrainian Front of the Soviet Red Army.
 On 4 May 1945, the 761st, along with the 71st Infantry Division, liberated the Gunskirchen concentration camp; the German guards had fled not long before.

-The 761st was deactivated 1 June 1946 in Germany.
-Writer Logan Nye opined they were "one of the most effective tank battalions in World War II."
-In all, the battalion earned about 300 Purple Hearts.